-\paragraph{Adapting \cae to General RL Algorithms.} Depending on the RL algorithm employed, we may sometimes learn the state- instead of the action-value network.
-As a result, the value network can only derive state embeddings rather than state-action pair embeddings.
-Even when learning the action-value network, it may still output only state embeddings if it is designed to take states as input and produce action values for each action.
-In such cases, the embedding of the next state can be utilized to replace the embedding of the current state-action pair when generating uncertainty.
+\paragraph{Adapting \cae to General RL Algorithms.} Depending on the RL algorithm employed, we may sometimes learn a state-value network instead of an action-value network.
+In such cases, the network produces embeddings for states rather than for state-action pairs.
+Even when an action-value network is learned, it might still output only state embeddings if it is designed to take a state as input and produce values for multiple actions.
+In these scenarios, we use either the embedding of the next state or the embedding concatenated with the action as a proxy for the current state–action embedding when computing uncertainty.